 She changes over the course of the story

-I suspect that most women in real life do not possess all of these traits.
+I suspect that most real-life women do not possess all these traits.

 Here's another fact to add to the debate.
 Just about everything in literary fiction isn't representative of reality: